Debt Yield vs DSCR: Key Differences for CRE Lending

 DSCR = Underwritten Net Operating Income / Total Annual Debt Service

 Debt Yield was institutionalized to serve as a "reality check" against term manipulation.
-It measures the relationship between the property's NOI and the total loan amount, completely ignoring the interest rate, amortization schedule, and IO periods.
+It measures the relationship between the property's Net Operating Income and the total loan amount, completely ignoring the interest rate, amortization schedule, and IO periods.
 It represents the unlevered return the lender would receive if they were forced to take back the asset through foreclosure on day one.

 Debt Yield = (Net Operating Income / Total Loan Amount) × 100